odoo-app-dev/jalaali/README.md

-# jalaali
+# jalaali (beta)
-This addon module will help you to show odoo 15 date fields in jalaali format.
+This addon module will help you to show odoo 16 date fields in jalaali format.

 Thanks Mr. Mohammadi (https://github.com/parodoo/parOdoo) for his hard work to prepare javascript files.